On this page

 You can employ

-If your site has any of these services, the council might need to employ people for:
+If your school or preschool has any of these services, the council might need to employ people for:

 - out of school hours care (OSHC)